grafana/k6-learn/Modules/Getting started with k6 OSS.md

 ### Question 1

-How do we access the JSON body of an HTTP response?
+What's the best way to access the JSON body of an HTTP response?

 A: `response.json()`